zundell88/CowTrail-Maintenance/README.md

-CowTrailMaintenance
-School assignment with the Prim algorithm
+School assignment with the use of Prim algorithm